BBC chair concedes he was a sort of ‘introduction agency’ over loan for Boris Johnson

 He was accused by Labour MP Kevin Brennan of a "monumental failure of judgment" in not telling the committee about the arrangement at his pre-appointment hearing last January.

-Mr Sharp insisted that he “acted in good faith to ensure that the rules were followed and in that sense I have no regret for that".
+Mr Sharp insisted that he “acted in good faith to ensure that the rules were followed and in that sense, I have no regret for that".

 Rishi Sunak said Mr Sharp's appointment appears to have been carried out "rigorously and transparently".